syncfusion-content/javascript-docs/js/api/ejUploadbox.md

 Sets the maximum size limit for uploading the file.
-This could be mentioned in the number format.
+This is mentioned in the number format.

 Note: fileSize represents the size of the individual file.